 Born in Santo Domingo, Oscar de la Renta has designed clothing for celebrities and prominent women including Jacqueline Kennedy, Nancy Reagan, Laura Bush, Hillary Clinton, Anna Wintour, Oprah Winfrey, Sandra Bullock, Emma Watson, Victoria Beckham, Cameron Diaz, Penelope Cruz, Sarah Jessica Parker, Jennifer Lawrence, Rihanna, and many more.

-The D.R. is credited with creating the merengue style of music which is a fast-paced, rhythmic dance music.
+The Dominican Republic is credited with creating the merengue style of music which is a fast-paced, rhythmic dance music.
 A blend of a European Waltz, African rhythms, Mazurka from Poland and Cotillion which is originally a French country dance, the merengue is now popular throughout Latin American and the world and the national dance of the Dominican Republic.

-To me, perhaps the biggest impression that was left on me and my girls, after spending nearly a week in the D.R. was the friendliness, warmth and vibrant nature of the Dominican people!
+To me, perhaps the biggest impression that was left on me and my girls, after spending nearly a week in the Dominican Republic was the friendliness, warmth and vibrant nature of the Dominican people!
 With their amazing sense of humor, talkative way, love of music and down to earth kindness, it is no wonder this island is a place people are flocking to more and more.

 We had the joy of celebrating Christmas Eve on the island and in a country that is predominantly Catholic, the observance of this holiday is quite reverent.
 A beautiful nativity re-enactment was performed on the stage at our resort, which we were comfortably able to view from our suite balcony.
 A lovely sight to behold, being Catholic myself.